Davide-sd/sympy-plot-backends/doc/source/tutorials/tut-2.rst

 2 - Differences between 3D backends
 -----------------------------------

-NOTE: the following page might be slow to load as a few 3D javascript plotting libraries are being donwloaded to visualize the figures.
+NOTE: there is an ``html`` link above some of the pictures in this page: click it to load the html page containing the plot and interact with it.

 In this tutorial we are going to compare the same plot produced with 3 different backends.
 In particular, we will focus on usability and interactivity.